TypedDevs/bashunit/.github/CONTRIBUTING.md

 1. You'll need `node`(_we recommend using [nvm](https://github.com/nvm-sh/nvm)_) and `yarn` for set up the environment.
    * Using `nvm` you can execute `nvm use`(reads _.nvmrc_ file) in the project root directory and follow the instructions to use the correct `node` version
 2. Install dependencies with `yarn install`.
-3. Run local development server with `yarn doc:dev`.
+3. Run local development server with `yarn docs:dev`.
 4. Implement your changes.

 Please make sure you have [set up your username and email address](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) for use with Git.
 Strings such as `silly nick name <root@localhost>` looks bad in the commit history of a project.